Founding Cohort Rate: $200 off per week — Ends March 15

 Path Two

-They understand how the models work.
+They understand how models actually work under the hood.

 1